Mary Greig Campbell: Shanghai years

 In 1945, with the end of World War II, New Zealand Quakers were recruited to form the Friends Ambulance Unit (China) Reinforcements Committee.
 Campbell was named secretary of the group and "became the driving force in the venture for the next two years."
 In 1947, she was named secretary at the Friends' Centre, Shanghai, where she worked among desperate refugees.
 She labored there for more than three years, providing shelter, food and clothing as well as looking after the children who arrived at the Centre lost and destitute.

 By 1950, however, the atmosphere in China had become much more hostile, forcing the Quakers to withdraw from Shanghai.
 Campbell travelled to Britain in May 1950 to report on conditions in China, but her side trip to Europe caused her to lose a year before she could arrange to travel home.
-Eventually, she was able to return to New Zealand and take a position in the library at Massey Agricultural College.
+Eventually, she was able to return to New Zealand and take the position of head librarian at Massey Agricultural College later in 1951.

 Over the following years, Campbell continued to make significant contributions to the Society of Friends and in 1965 she joined two Australian Quakers on a new mission to South East Asia.

 Later years

-After 21 years of service, Campbell retired from the college library in 1972.
-She never married.
-She died 22 April 1989 in Lonsdale Hospital, Foxton, New Zealand.
+Campbell served Massey Agricultural College and later Massey University for a total of 21 years, retiring from her role as Associate Librarian in 1972.
+She did not marry and remained closely connected to the Quaker community throughout her life.
+She died on 22 April 1989 in Lonsdale Hospital, Foxton, New Zealand.